 Although other Spanish towns also have annual wine throwing festivals, Haro’s Batalla del Vino is one of the most important in Spain.
 It was declared a festival of touristic and national interest in 1965.

 5. La Fiesta de Santa Marta de Ribarteme, or the “Near-Death Experience Festival”

-Where: Santa Mara de Ribarteme, Las Nieves, Pontevedra, Galicia
+Where: Santa Marta de Ribarteme, Las Nieves, Pontevedra, Galicia

 When: July 29th

-If you are thinking about traveling to Spain do look into what festivals are happening and check out GoEuro.com to plan your travels.
+If you are thinking about traveling to Spain do look into what festivals are happening in the places you are visiting.

 - Christmas Traditions in Spain – How a Spanish Christmas is Celebrated